 Who are AWGE's members?

 This is less of a mystery.
 On the AWGE about page, you will find two sections, "People" and "Artists."
 Prominent artists involved with the collective include slowthai, Playboi Carti, Smooky Margielaa, the A$AP Mob, and Key!
-Some of the "people" part of AWGE include the legendary creative stylist Matthew Henson, Shane Gonzales from Midnight Studios, and the super jeweler Ben Baller just to name a few.
+Some of the "people" parts of AWGE include the legendary creative stylist Matthew Henson, Shane Gonzales from Midnight Studios, and the super jeweler Ben Baller just to name a few.
 All the people on this list are extremely talented in their respective fields.
 Other big names tied to the brand include Tyler the Creator, and Lil Uzi Vert.
 So, what about the name?

-What the hell does AWGE mean?
+What does AWGE mean?

 Though the collective is more pseudo-mystery than conspiracy, there is a lot of confusion around its name.
 Does AWGE stand for A$AP Worldwide Global Enterprises?
 A Weird Genetic Experiment?
 Are We Gonna Eat?
 No one really knows, and that probably is the point (see rule #1 & #2).